Latest Article

 Brian Saady - Bio

 Brian is a non-partisan writer who firmly critiques both sides of the political aisle.
 That objectivity is evident as his work has been published by a variety of news outlets spanning a wide spectrum of political ideologies.
-Some of those publications include the Quincy Institute, CounterPunch, AntiWar.com, The Palm Beach Post, the American Conservative, the Mises Institute, the Foundation for Economic Education, the Constitutional Accountability Center, the Future of Freedom Foundation, among others.
+Some of those publications include the Quincy Institute, CounterPunch, AntiWar.com, The Palm Beach Post, the Grayzone, the American Conservative, the Mises Institute, the Foundation for Economic Education, the Constitutional Accountability Center, the Future of Freedom Foundation, among others.

 Brian Saady strives to capture the spirit of one of the foremost whistleblowers of his time, Major General Smedley Butler, who described a racket “as something that is not what it seems to the majority of the people.
 Only a small ‘inside’ group knows what it is about.
 It is conducted for the benefit of the very few, at the expense of the very many.”
 Smedley Butler summarized his three decades of leadership in the military as “being a high-class muscle man for Big Business, for Wall Street and for the bankers.
 In short, I was a racketeer for capitalism.”